-IF (self->IDLitReader::Init('ppm', FILETYPE='PPM', $
+IF (self->IDLitReader::Init('ppm', $

 DESCRIPTION="PPM File Reader", $

 EXTRA = extra) EQ 0) THEN $

 RETURN, 0

 RETURN, 1

-END

-'''

-The ExampleReader class is based on the IDLitReader class (discussed in "Subclassing from the IDLitReader Class" on page 243).
+The ExampleReader class is based on the IDLitReader class (discussed in "Subclassing from the IDLitReader Class" on page 230).
 As a result, all of the standard features of an iTool file reader class are already present.
 We don't define any keyword values to be handled explicitly in the Init method, but we do use the keyword inheritance mechanism to pass keyword values through to methods called within the Init method.
 The ExampleReader Init method does the following things:

-- 1. Calls the Init method of the superclass, IDLitReader.
-We specify a list of accepted filename extensions (only ppm, in this case) via the Extensions argument, and set the FILETYPE keyword.
+Calls the Init method of the superclass, IDLitReader.
+We specify a list of accepted filename extensions (only ppm, in this case) via the Extensionsargument.
 We include a description of the reader via the DESCRIPTION keyword.
-Finally, we use the EXTRA keyword inheritance mechanism to pass through any keywords provided when the ExampleReader Init method is called. - 2.
-Returns the integer 1, indicating successful initialization.
+Finally, we use the EXTRA keyword inheritance mechanism to pass through any keywords provided when the ExampleReader Init method is called.

+2. Returns the integer 1, indicating successful initialization.